freerasmea/freerasmea.github.io/_posts/2016-06-12-rasmea-to-appear-in-detroit-for-status-hearing.md

 **_At the same time, 100 supporters from all over the Midwest will rally outside the federal courthouse in support of #Justice4Rasmea_**

 **WHEN:**
-· Monday, June 13th, 2016, at 10 AM Eastern Standard Time for support rally and Rasmea Defense Committee press availability.
+<br>· Monday, June 13th, 2016, at 10 AM Eastern Standard Time for support rally and Rasmea Defense Committee press availability.
 · Status conference in judge’s chambers **(closed to the press and public)** begins at 11 AM EST.
 · Press conference with defense attorneys and other speakers after the status conference.